mwhapples/BrailleBlaster-NG-docs/manual.md

 From here you can set your Page Size, Lines Per Page, Cells Per Line, and Margins of your document.
-You can also change whether you want your margins to be represented in inches or by cells or lines.\
+You can also change whether you want your margins to be represented in inches or by cells or lines.
-The Page Size default is set to 11.5" x 11"; Margins defaults are set to top 0.5", bottom 0.5", left margin 1.25", right margin 0.48".
+The Page Size default is set to 11.5” x 11”; Margins defaults are set to top 0.5”, bottom 0.5”, left margin 1.25”, right margin 0.48”.

 The option Interpoint can be set for Yes or No. Setting it for Yes will emboss your file on both sides of the page.
 Setting it for No will